Volunteers' week 1-7 June 2022

 Enjoyment from giving back

-by Coach Puppy Walker, almost 3 years agoIts great that all these stories of volunteering are being shared and recognised.
+by Coach Puppy Walker, about 4 years agoIts great that all these stories of volunteering are being shared and recognised.
 I've always loved sport and since finishing as a player, I've gained and learnt a huge amount from volunteering as a coach of local community youth rugby, cricket and latterly American football teams.
 I also volunteer as a dog walker and fosterer with both my local RSPCA centre and Canine Partners, and so have kept my dog-walking fix alive since our own dogs passed.
 On the work side, I volunteer as a reviewer for my professional body and I'm a STEM ambassador to schools, looking forward to...
 Continue reading

 -